 Selling the house can also create a hefty tax bite.
 The sale of the primary residence can cause a tax burden if the profit for each owner is over $250,000.
 Taxes, coupled with selling costs, can take a massive bite out of the post-sale house proceeds leaving each spouse with much less money than expected.
 In this case, working with a Certified Public Accountant (CPA®), can help them gain a fuller understanding of the tax implications of selling the house and ideally keep them as limited as possible.

 Although to women, all of this information can seem overwhelming.
-We remind our clients that they do not have to face their divorce alone.
+We remind our divorce financial planning clients that they do not have to face their divorce alone.
 We encourage them to build a strong support system of financial advisors, attorneys, therapists and divorce coaches to act as their advocate and to surround themselves with trusted friends and family to support them emotionally through this journey.
 The team your clients work with will be the greatest asset to protecting them from these mistakes!